miramastoras/bmeb_bootcamp_2023/wolbachia_denovo_assembly.md

 - Find additional assembly tools and run them on our data.
 Compare their quality against our Flye assembly.
 Which assembly tool produces the best quality assembly?
 - Implement an algorithm to walk along the repeat graph produced by Flye `assembly_graph.gfa` and produce an assembly sequence.
 Compare your assembly to the one Flye produces.
 - Characterize the repetitive elements in our assembly (Hint: RepeatMasker)
-- Build a phylogeny with our Wolbacchia assembly and other species (Hint: USHER)
+- Build a phylogeny with our Wolbachia assembly and other species (Hint: USHER)
 - Comparative genomics: [Mauve](https://darlinglab.org/mauve/mauve.html), [Mummer](https://mummer.sourceforge.net) Are there interesting variations between our assembly and other relevant datasets?
 - Take the repeat graph produced by Flye and visualize it in [Bandage](https://github.com/rrwick/Bandage).
 What does this visualization show you about the repeat structure and quality of the assembly?
 - Present an in depth dive into QUAST performance metrics.
 Generate informative plots about the quality of our assemblies.
 Can you find any other tools to evaluate the quality of our assembly?